abdalrahmanattya/nodejs-application-migration/SOLUTION.md

 ![](diagrams/organisation-logs-collection.png)
 ### Elasticsearch - Logs Ingestion
-In each account, the application and infrastructure logs is pushed to CloudWatch which has which has subscription filter enabled to ingest the logs into ES cluster in Logs & monitoring account using cross account access.
+In each account, the application and infrastructure logs is pushed to CloudWatch which has subscription filter enabled to ingest the logs into ES cluster in Logs & monitoring account using cross account access.
 ![](diagrams/elasticsearch-logs-collection.png)
 ### Elasticsearch - Architecture
 AWS ES is deployed in private subnets with no internet in/out access.